gwathlobal/CotD/src/README.txt

 GENERAL TIPS

  - You can side either with Angels or with Demons.
 Though mankind is allied with angels, it is mainly stuck in the conflict between the parties.
- - You are not alone and should not be able to overcome all obstacles by yourself, some enemies will require aid of your allies.
+ - You are not alone and should not be able to overcome all obstacles by yourself, some enemies will require aid from your allies.
- - Your enemies are able to hide their true appearence, so observe and learn their tactics to avoid nasty surprises.
+ - Your enemies are able to hide their true appearance, so observe and learn their tactics to avoid nasty surprises.
  - You can attack your allies but not members of your own faction.
 This does not extend to demons - they can attack anyone.
  - Your resource is power.
 You can stockpile it to get a "level up" or spend it on your abilities.
  - You gain power proportional to the strength of killed enemies.
 Besides each party has other special ways to gain power.